jpfulton/blog/content/blog/2023-07-24-azure-personal-network-spot-instance/index.md

 #### The Eviction Query Crontab Configuration

-With the logic of the script in place, the next step is schedule its execution.
+With the logic of the script in place, the next step is to schedule its execution.
 This is accomplished by placing a `crontab` snippet into the `/etc/cron.d/` directory.

 Cron does not allow for scheduling below the minute level.
 In order to achieve execution